3CORESec/Trapdoor/README.md

 ## Usage

 Using Trapdoor is as simple as visiting the AWS API URL _(or domain)_.
+You can retrieve your API Invoke URL by going to AWS API GW -> serverlessrepo-Trapdoor -> Stages -> Prod.

-While all paths are accepted and alerted, choosing a path that is configured in Trapdoor `config.json` will provide you with a friendly reminder of where that token is located/stored.
+While all paths *($API/Prod/WHATEVER)* are accepted and alerted, choosing a path that is configured in Trapdoor `config.json` will provide you with a friendly reminder of where that token is located/stored.

 ## Feedback